Make a Enquiry

 We set off early from Dharmashala towards the base of Larkya La Pass.
 After an arduous climb, we reach to the summit of Larkya La Pass.
 The summit offers extraordinary views ofHimlung Mountain, Annapurna II Mountain, Kangurung and Cheo Mountain.
 From the summit, we descend towards Bhimtang where spectacular views of Manaslu and Lamjung Mountains await us.

 After a good breakfast, we move down towards the Surke River.
 We then ascent on a trail through pine forest, to reach the Dudhkoshi River.
-We move further moving in and out of Dharapani, passing through Gho village to ultimately reach the Tilje village.
-Overnight in Tilje.
+We move further moving in and out of Dharapani, passing through Gho village to ultimately reach the Tilje village then continue walking to Dharapani.
+Overnight in Dharapani.

 This is it, your last day in Nepal.
 It’s time to say goodbye, but we hope we’ll meet again!
 Our representative will escort you to the airport.